 A partnership is not a taxable entity for U.S. federal income tax purposes and incurs no U.S. federal income tax liability, except as described in "-Administrative Matters-Information Returns and Audit Procedures".
 Instead, each partner of a partnership is required to take into account its share of items of income, gain, loss and deduction of the partnership in computing its U.S. federal income tax liability, regardless of whether cash distributions are made to such partner by the partnership.
-However, holders of Series C Preferred Units generally will not share in allocations of income, gain, loss or deduction.
+However, holders of Series A Preferred Units generally will not share in allocations of income, gain, loss or deduction.
 Please read "-Allocation of Income, Gain, Loss and Deduction".
 Instead, we will treat distributions on preferred units as guaranteed payments for the use of capital.
-Please read "-Treatment of Distributions on Series C Preferred Units".
+Please read "-Treatment of Distributions on Series A Preferred Units".

 Section 7704 of the Code provides that publicly traded partnerships will, as a general rule, be taxed as corporations.
 However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
 Qualifying income includes income and gains derived from the transportation, storage, processing and marketing of crude oil, natural gas and products thereof.
 Other types of qualifying income include interest (other than from a financial business), dividends, gains from the sale of real property and gains from the sale or other disposition of capital assets held for the production of income that otherwise constitutes qualifying income.
-Qualifying income does not include rental income from leasing personal property.
-We estimate that, as of the date of this prospectus supplement, less than 5% of our current gross income is not qualifying income; however, this estimate could change from time to time.
-Based on and subject to this estimate, the factual representations made by us and our general partner and a review of the applicable legal authorities, tax counsel is of the opinion that, as of the date of this prospectus supplement, at least 90% of our current gross income constitutes qualifying income.
+Qualifying income is not qualifying income; however, this estimate could change from time to time.
+Based on and subject to this estimate, the factual representations made by us and our general partner and a review of the applicable legal authorities, tax counsel is of the opinion that, as of the date of this prospectus, at least 90% of our current gross income constitutes qualifying income.
 The percentage of our income that is qualifying income can change from time to time.